Case study: Harnessing a pioneering cell therapy treatment for COVID-19 patients with acute respiratory failure - the REALIST trial

 MSCs are a novel treatment that have been shown in experimental models to reduce inflammation, fight infection and improve the repair of injured tissue.

 The trial is being introduced as part of an existing programme of research investigating the use of MSCs in patients with ARDS.
-A total of 15 patients have now been recruited (as of 18 September 2020) with plans to recruit at least 60 patients throughout the COVID-19 pandemic at multiple sites across the UK.
+The researchers have now completed the recruitment of 60 patients, recruited through multiple sites across the UK.

 It is led by Professors Danny McAuley and Cecilia O’Kane, both from the Wellcome-Wolfson Institute for Experimental Medicine at Queen’s.